ggreer/fsevents-tools/README.md

 # FSEvents Tools

-Like inotify-tools, but for OS X.
+Like inotify-tools, but for OS X. This code is nowhere close to usable.

 ## See also

 inotify-tools
+lsyncd